John Jacob Rhodes

 John Jacob Rhodes Jr. (September 18, 1916 - August 24, 2003) was an American lawyer and politician.
-A member of the Republican Party, Rhodes served as a U.S. Representative from Arizona for thirty years from 1953 to 1983.
+A member of the Republican Party, Rhodes served as a U.S. representative from Arizona for thirty years from 1953 to 1983.
 He was the minority leader in the House of Representatives from 1973 to 1981 and pressed a conservative agenda.

 Early life

 Rhodes was born in Council Grove, Kansas.
-He met Calvin Coolidge when Rhodes was eleven years old and, after shaking hands with the president, reportedly refused to wash his hand for a week.
+He met Calvin Coolidge at the age of eleven and, after shaking hands with the president, reportedly refused to wash his hand for a week.
 He attended public schools and in 1938 graduated from Kansas State University in Manhattan, Kansas, where he was a member of Beta Theta Pi fraternity and also earned his U.S. Army Reserve commission via the Reserve Officers Training Corps (ROTC).
 In 1941, he graduated from Harvard Law School, in Cambridge, Massachusetts, and was called to active duty with the United States Army Air Corps, later redesignated the United States Army Air Forces.